-There can be many causes of male infertility and therefore Vitalab take a systematic approach to find the diagnosis.
-A male constantly renews his supply of germ cells and a single ejaculation of semen may contain as many as 200 million individual sperm cells.
-A sperm count of 20 million per millilitre semen is considered normal for fertilisation.
+There can be many causes of male infertility and therefore, Vitalab takes a systematic approach to find the diagnosis.
+A male constantly renews his supply of sperm cells and a single ejaculation of semen may contain as many as 200 million individual sperm cells.
+A sperm count of 20 million per millilitre is considered normal for fertilisation.
 Male infertility can fall into one or two categories: productive or obstructive.
 Production problems stem from congenital problems with the testicles, hormone issues or cancer.
 Obstructive complications weaken the transport of sperm to the semen.

 A diagnosis will be made once the doctor has reviewed your full medical history and a semen analysis has been conducted.
 If the analysis is normal the doctor may want to check for hormonal imbalance and genetic defects.